MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 #Determining the Selected Note

-When creating a new note, we used the `prepareForSegue()` method to pass a *newly created* note from the Display Note View Controller to the List Notes Table View Controller.
+When creating a new note, we used the `prepare(for:sender:)` method to pass a *newly created* note from the Display Note View Controller to the List Notes Table View Controller.
 When modifying a note, we will take a similar approach, except we will pass an *existing* note from the List Notes Table View Controller to the Display Note View Controller.

 > [action]
-Add the following to the `prepareForSegue(_:sender:)` method in the ListNotesTableViewController class:
+Add the following to the `prepare(for:sender:)` method in the ListNotesTableViewController class:
 >
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
       if let identifier = segue.identifier {